MicrosoftDocs/dataexplorer-docs/data-explorer/query-monitor-data.md

 # Query data in Azure Monitor using Azure Data Explorer (Preview)

-The Azure Data Explorer supports cross service queries between Azure Data Explorer, [Application Insights (AI)](/azure/azure-monitor/app/app-insights-overview), and [Log Analytics (LA)](/azure/azure-monitor/platform/data-platform-logs).
-You can then query your Log Analytics/Application Insights workspace using Azure Data Explorer tools and refer to it in a cross service query.
-The article shows how to make a cross service query and how to add the Log Analytics/Application Insights workspace to Azure Data Explorer Web UI.
+The Azure Data Explorer supports cross-service queries between Azure Data Explorer, [Application Insights (AI)](/azure/azure-monitor/app/app-insights-overview), and [Log Analytics (LA)](/azure/azure-monitor/platform/data-platform-logs).
+You can query your Log Analytics or Application Insights workspace using Azure Data Explorer query tools and in a cross-service query.
+The article shows you how to create a cross-service query and add the Log Analytics or Application Insights workspace to the Azure Data Explorer Web UI.

-The Azure Data Explorer cross service queries flow:
+The Azure Data Explorer cross-service queries flow:

 ![Azure Data Explorer proxy flow](media/query-monitor-data/query-monitor-workflow.png)

-## Prerequisites

 > [!NOTE]
-> * The ability to query Azure Monitor data from Azure Data Explorer, either directly from Azure Data Explorer client tools, or indirectly by running a query on an Azure Data Explorer cluster, is in preview mode.
+> * The ability to query Azure Monitor data from Azure Data Explorer, either directly using Azure Data Explorer client tools, or indirectly by running a query on an Azure Data Explorer cluster, is in preview mode.
->* [Add a Log Analytics/Application Insights workspace to Azure Data Explorer client tools](#Add-a-Log-Analytics/Application-Insights-workspace-to-Azure-Data-Explorer-client-tools) to enable the Cross service query ability for your clusters.
->* Contact the [Cross service query](mailto:adxproxy@microsoft.com) team with any questions.
+>* For assistance, contact the [Cross service query team](mailto:adxproxy@microsoft.com).

 ## Add a Log Analytics/Application Insights workspace to Azure Data Explorer client tools

+Add a Log Analytics or Application Insights workspace to Azure Data Explorer client tools to enable cross-service queries for your clusters.

 1. Verify your Azure Data Explorer native cluster (such as *help* cluster) appears on the left menu before you connect to your Log Analytics or Application Insights cluster.